-When it comes to bad advertising, annoying your audience is one thing, but causing offence can be detrimental past the point of recovery.
+When it comes to bad advertising, annoying your audience is one thing, but causing offence can be fatal.
 You might have the right product, but what if you have the wrong target audience?
 Or worse, create something that excludes and insults various audiences?
 Copywriting agencies and content producers are full of ideas, but even with all the market research and customer insight in the world, there can still be moments when the target is hopelessly missed.

-The model escapes her oppressively boring photo shoot after meeting the eyes of a handsome, male protester – is this sexual tension or social tension?
-Removing her platinum blonde wig, she decides to join him and other young people in a march for their rights (or love, or good hair, or something).
-She changes out of her shiny dress into a horrendous denim patchwork get-up emulating teenagers of the 1970s – probably to make her look kinda rad and right-on, man.
-Mid-protest, when it looks like everything might get a tad fraught, Kendall makes a vacant/smug facial expression and hands over a nice, cold can of original Pepsi to a police officer… problem solved!
+The model escapes her oppressively boring photo shoot after meeting the eyes of a handsome, male protester.
+She decides to join him and other young people in a march seemingly without a cause.
+Mid-protest, when tensions peak, Kendall hands over a can of Pepsi to a police officer… problem solved!

-Lesson: Kylie Jenner might be the face of the moment, and potentially one of the faces of the decade, but even the most sparkly of celebrity endorsements can’t polish a turd.
+Lesson: Even the most sparkly of celebrity endorsements can’t polish a turd.

 Lesson: Test and learn doesn’t work if you don’t learn anything from your first foray.

-It’s tough when you so desperately want to be cool, but you discover you’re actually dull and boring.
+It’s tough when you so desperately want to be cool, but you find that you’re actually dull and boring.
 This is exemplified surprisingly often in the automotive industry.

-Another example of marketing misadventure from the 1990s is the Ford Probe – the name for an aerodynamic coupé that was supposed to evoke technological advancements, but the cynical Brits just found laughable.
+Another example of marketing misadventure from the 1990s is the Ford Probe – a name that was supposed to evoke technological advancements, but that cynical Brits just found laughable.

 Success can occur in unexpected markets, however.
-For example, for years Honda tried to market models such as the Jazz and the HR-V known as the ‘Joy Machine’ to younger drivers, only to find that the grey pound was once again providing the most revenue due to the cars’ reliability, spaciousness and ruddy good engines.
+For example, for years Honda tried to market models such as the HR-V (known as the ‘Joy Machine’) to younger drivers, only to find that the grey pound was once again providing the most revenue due to the car’s reliability, spaciousness and ruddy good engines.

 All of the advertising hiccups above could have been avoided with more genuine understanding of the target audience and a bit more testing.
 We know this cynical world can be hard to please, but when a brand hits an advertising bullseye, the viral advert kudos is immortalised forever.